codership/documentation/galeracluster/source/installmariadb.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`mariadb-deb`:

-For Debian and Debian-based Linux distributions, the procedure for adding a repository requires that you first install the Software Properites.
+For Debian and Debian-based Linux distributions, the procedure for adding a repository requires that you first install the Software Properties.
 The package names vary depending on your distribution.
 For Debian, in the terminal run the following command:

 .. code-block:: console